Culture of Finland: Swedish-speaking Finns

 The largest subculture in Finland is its Swedish-speaking Finns.
 The political party Swedish People's Party (Svenska Folkpartiet), has traditionally had a small but important part of the Swedish-Finnish culture.
-The daily newspaper Hufvudstadsbladet ('Capital City Paper') is the biggest Swedish daily newspaper in Finland and has its headquarters in Helsinki.
+The daily newspaper Hufvudstadsbladet ('Capital City Paper') is the largest Swedish daily newspaper in Finland and has its headquarters in Helsinki.
 The Swedish-speaking minority has been the target of harassment and discrimination in Finland.
 They are still considered the upper-class in Finland, especially in Helsinki, and have earned nicknames, such as "Svenska talande bättre folk" ('Swedish speaking better people').
 Swedish-Finns are also sometimes referred to as "Ankkalampi" (Ankdammen or 'The Duck Pond') due to their relatively small number where everybody knows each other.
 Today, however, most differences are blurred (though rich, powerful Swedish-speaking families still exist) due to mixed marriages and inter-cultural homogenization and communication.
 The Swedish-Finnish group does have unique traditions distinct from the mainstream Finnish-speaking ones but does not live in a different society.
 The group has various origins, both from language switching and from immigration.